nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

         --topic=morpheus-src-copy-test-p --broker-list=`broker-list.sh` -
     ```

-1. Return to the Morpheus terminal, and once the monitor stage has recorded: `read: 20 messages` shut down the pipeline with Cntrl-C.
+1. Return to the Morpheus terminal, and once the monitor stage has recorded: `read: 20 messages` shut down the pipeline with Ctrl-C.

 1. If successful the output file `.tmp/morpheus-src-copy-test-p.csv` should contain the same records as those in `tests/tests_data/filter_probs.csv` however they are most likely out of order.
 To verify the output we will compare the sorted outputs:
     ```bash